Top 11 Great Inventions That Changed The World

 7. Vaccines

-The concept of inoculation is an old idea.
-It goes back to Buddhist monks who drank snake venom and people in 17th century China who purposely exposed their skin to cowpox in an effort to protect against smallpox, a related but far deadlier disease.
-But it was British doctor Edward Jenner who pioneered the field of vaccinology with his development of the smallpox vaccine in 1796.
-From there, Louis Pasteur made advances in the field, developing cholera, anthrax and rabies vaccines.
+The concept of immunization is not new.
+It can be traced back to Buddhist monks who drank snake venom and people in 17th century China who purposefully exposed their skin to cowpox to protect against smallpox, a related but far deadlier disease.

-By 1970, there were separate vaccines to address deadly measles, mumps and rubella; in 1971, American microbiologist Maurice Hilleman combined them into one (MMR).
-Hilleman developed more than 40 vaccines over his career, including hepatitis A and B, meningitis, pneumonia and more.
-The invention and evolution of vaccines have saved countless lives around the world.
+By 1970, separate vaccines were available to combat the deadly measles, mumps, and rubella; in 1971, American microbiologist Maurice Hilleman combined them into one (MMR).
+Over the course of his career, Hilleman created more than 40 vaccines, including those for hepatitis A and B, meningitis, pneumonia, and other diseases.
+Vaccine development and use have saved countless lives around the world.

 8. The Computer